 Notice of Mandatory Tender.
-Notice of mandatory tender shall state the purchase date and that the Series 2011-1 Bonds are subject to mandatory tender on the purchase date at the applicable purchase price.
-Any such notice of mandatory tender for purchase shall be given by the Trustee, in the name of the Authority (with copies thereof to be given to the Remarketing Agent, the Liquidity Facility Provider, the Authority, and any Rating Agency then rating the Series 2011-1 Bonds) by first-class mail to the holders of the Series 2011-1 Bonds subject to purchase at their addresses shown on the books of registry no less than ten (10) days prior to the Mandatory Purchase Date.
+Notice of mandatory tender shall state the purchase date and that the Series 2011-2 Bonds are subject to mandatory tender on the purchase date at the applicable purchase price.
+Any such notice of mandatory tender for purchase shall be given by the Trustee, in the name of the Authority (with copies thereof to be given to the Remarketing Agent, the Authority, and any Rating Agency then rating the Series 2011-2 Bonds) by first-class mail to the holders of the Series 2011-2 Bonds subject to purchase at their addresses shown on the books of registry no less than ten (10) days prior to the Mandatory Purchase Date.
+The failure to mail such notice with respect to any Series 2011-2 Bond shall not affect the validity of the mandatory purchase of any other Series 2011-2 Bond with respect to which notice was so mailed.

 Remarketing Agent.
-The Remarketing Agent is required to use its best efforts to remarket Series 2011-1 Bonds properly tendered for purchase.
+The Remarketing Agent is required to use its best efforts to remarket Series 2011-2 Bonds properly tendered for purchase.

 Book-Entry Bonds.
-Beneficial Owners (hereinafter defined) will not have any rights to tender Series 2011-1 Bonds directly to the Trustee.
-Procedures under which a Beneficial Owner may direct a Direct Participant (hereinafter defined) of DTC or an Indirect Participant (hereinafter defined) of DTC acting through a Direct Participant of DTC to exercise a tender option right in respect of any Series 2011-1 Bonds or portions thereof shall be governed by standing instructions and customary practices determined by such Direct Participant or Indirect Participant.
+Beneficial Owners (hereinafter defined) will not have any rights to tender Series 2011-2 Bonds directly to the Trustee.
+Procedures under which a Beneficial Owner may direct a Direct Participant (hereinafter defined) of DTC or an Indirect Participant (hereinafter defined) of DTC acting through a Direct Participant of DTC to exercise a tender option right in respect of any Series 2011-2 Bonds or portions thereof shall be governed by standing instructions and customary practices determined by such Direct Participant or Indirect Participant.
 See "BOOK-ENTRY ONLY SYSTEM" herein.

-For so long as the Series 2011-1 Bonds are registered in the name of Cede & Co., as nominee for DTC, notices of mandatory tender for purchase of Series 2011-1 Bonds shall be given to DTC only, and neither the Authority, the Trustee, the Underwriter nor the Remarketing Agent shall have any responsibility for the delivery of any of such notices by DTC to any Direct Participants of DTC, by any Direct Participants to any Indirect Participants of DTC or by any Direct Participants or Indirect Participants to Beneficial Owners of the Series 2011-1 Bonds.
+For so long as the Series 2011-2 Bonds are registered in the name of Cede & Co., as nominee for DTC, notices of mandatory tender for purchase of Series 2011-2 Bonds shall be given to DTC only, and neither the Authority, the Trustee, the Underwriter nor the Remarketing Agent shall have any responsibility for the delivery of any of such notices by DTC to any Direct Participants of DTC, by any Direct Participants to any Indirect Participants of DTC or by any Direct Participants or Indirect Participants to Beneficial Owners of the Series 2011-2 Bonds.

-For so long as the Series 2011-1 Bonds are registered in the name of Cede & Co., as nominee for DTC, delivery of Series 2011-1 Bonds required to be tendered for purchase shall be effected by the transfer by a Direct Participant on the applicable purchase date of a book entry credit to the account of the Trustee of a beneficial interest in such Series 2011-1 Bonds or portions thereof required to be tendered for purchase on that date.
+For so long as the Series 2011-2 Bonds are registered in the name of Cede & Co., as nominee for DTC, delivery of Series 2011-2 Bonds required to be tendered for purchase shall be effected by the transfer by a Direct Participant on the applicable purchase date of a book entry credit to the account of the Trustee of a beneficial interest in such Series 2011-2 Bonds or portions thereof required to be tendered for purchase on that date.

-For so long as the Series 2011-1 Bonds are registered in the name of Cede & Co., as nominee for DTC, payment of the purchase price shall be paid directly to DTC.
+For so long as the Series 2011-2 Bonds are registered in the name of Cede & Co., as nominee for DTC, payment of the purchase price shall be paid directly to DTC.
 Disbursement of such payments to the Direct Participants is the responsibility of DTC and disbursement of such payments to the Beneficial Owners is the responsibility of the Direct Participants and the Indirect Participants.
 See "BOOK-ENTRY-ONLY SYSTEM" herein.